-In 2007, TBA was founded as an interdisciplinary team linking the Information Center for Education and Educational Quality and Evaluation.
-Since 2010, the core of TBA has been institutionalized at DIPF, and it now constitutes the TBA Centre.
+In 2007, TBA was founded as an interdisciplinary team linking the Information Center for Education and the department of Educational Quality and Evaluation at DIPF.
+Since 2010, the core of TBA has been institutionalised at DIPF, and it now constitutes the TBA Centre.

 Projects by Centre of Technology Based Assessment respectively with its participation

 - Computer-Based, Adaptive and Behaviour-Related Assessment of Information and Communication-Related Competencies (ICT skills) in PISA

 - In the context of a co-operative project an instrument will be developed for the computer-based, adaptive and behaviour related PISA assessment of ICT-skills of 15-year old students.

 - Testing basic competencies of pupils by the Swiss Conference of Cantonal Ministers of Education (EDK)

 - The project aims at the empirical investigation of cognitive and motivational facets of ICT literacy, i.e. the ability of a competent use of information and communication technologies.

 - The National Educational Panel Study (NEPS) is a multi-cohort longitudinal study that should provide - with the focus on the assessment of competencies - a basis for the analysis of educational opportunities and educational transitions.

 - PIAAC-LN at DIPF - competencies in PIAAC and general cognitive skills: The sub-project at DIPF investigates whether and to what extent competence tests, for example those implemented in PIAAC, measure something different than only general cognitive skills.